 The Global Justice Clinic combines teaching, research, and hands-on social engagement.
 In this course, students work on real cases from different fields of international law, such as human rights, climate protection, development, and global health.By tackling real-world injustices, students explore how law plays an ambivalent role in maintaining and combating these injustices.
 They gain insight into critical and activist legal practices and collaborate with partner organizations to develop practical solutions.
 Through experience-based and research-driven learning, students enhance their ability to apply and critically reflect on international law.
 They actively use these skills to support disadvantaged individuals seeking justice.

-The Global Justice Clinic adapts the well-established model of clinical legal education to the interdisciplinary context of political science and public law.
-At its core, the clinic engages with issues of social injustice, emphasizing that law is not a neutral instrument but is itself permeated by access barriers and hierarchies.
-We critically reflect on how human rights principles can be realized and how constitutional democracy can be strengthened.
+The Global Justice Clinic applies the proven concept of clinical legal training to the interdisciplinary issues of political science.
+At the centre is the examination of social injustices, in which it becomes clear that law is not a neutral medium of control, but is itself permeated by access barriers and hierarchies.
+We critically reflect on how human rights principles can be realised and how resilient democracy can be strengthened.

-A key feature of our work is the close collaboration with civil society partners in the fields of human rights, environmental justice, and development.
-This cooperation enables students to test legal strategies in concrete contexts and understand the role of legal mobilization in societal change.
-Furthermore, we examine the practice of strategic legal empowerment and litigation to develop sustainable legal interventions.
+A special feature of our work is the close cooperation with civil society partners from the fields of human rights, environment and development.
+This cooperation enables students to test legal strategies in specific contexts and to understand the importance of legal mobilisation for social change.
+We also examine the practice of strategic legal empowerment and litigation in order to develop sustainable legal interventions.

-As part of the Global Justice Clinic, students engage with current human rights issues and learn to use legal tools and advocacy strategies to advance social justice.
+As part of the Global Justice Clinic, students deal with current human rights issues and learn how to use legal means and other advocacy measures specifically for social justice.
 They benefit from:

-- Interdisciplinary collaboration: The integration of law, politics, and social sciences broadens the understanding of global justice issues.
+- Interdisciplinary cooperation: The combination of law, politics and social sciences broadens the understanding of global justice issues.

-The Global Justice Clinic offers not only a solid legal education but also the opportunity to actively contribute to social justice.
-By learning to use law as a tool for positive change, students make a meaningful contribution to supporting marginalized communities and strengthening democratic principles.
+The Global Justice Clinic offers not only a sound legal education, but also the opportunity to actively contribute to the realisation of social justice.
+By learning to use law as a tool for positive change, students make a valuable contribution to supporting disadvantaged groups and strengthening fundamental democratic principles.

-Contact us to learn more about our work or to get involved in the Global Justice Clinic!
+Get in touch with us here or watch the video to learn more about our work or to participate in the Global Justice Clinic!

 The clinic was a great and unique opportunity to experience the relevance of my studies for practice.
 Getting the necessary knowledge and benefiting from the diverse academic backgrounds of the other participants I was enabled to work on a challenging but so fascinating case within the field of Business and Human Rights.